Summer family fun on a budget

 - Go to your local city park.
 Parks offer something for everyone.
 Playground equipment, sports fields, pools, lakes, trails, and other natural elements are just some of the things you can find at a park.
 Local city parks are usually free to use.

 - Go to your local state park.
 If you need a change of scenery, check out a state park.
-In Minnesota, a one-day vehicle pass is just $5, or you can get a full-year pass for only $25.
 With more than 75 state parks and recreation areas in Minnesota, there are plenty to explore.
-As a bonus, most state parks also run free or low-cost kids programs and loan equipment for fishing, bird watching, and geocaching free of charge.
-And, you can fish at state parks without a fishing license!
-Find the state parks near you with the Minnesota Department of Natural Resources State Parks ParkFinder or LakeFinder webpages.
+As a bonus, most state parks also run free or low-cost kids programs and loan equipment for fishing, bird watching, and geocaching.
+And you can fish at state parks without a fishing license!
+Find the state parks near you.
+Use the Minnesota Department of Natural Resources State Parks ParkFinder or LakeFinder web pages.

 - Cheer on a local community sports team.

-- Check your local city, park, or community education websites to find out about special summer offerings in your area.
+- Check your local city, park, or community education websites for special summer offerings in your area.
 Many communities sponsor free concerts, movies, festivals, and other entertainment throughout the summer.
-For example, the Minnesota Orchestra offers a Symphony for the Cities at several parks throughout the Twin Cities and occasionally beyond.
+For example, the Minnesota Orchestra offers a Symphony for the Cities at several parks throughout the Twin Cities area.

 - Take in the sights at your local county fair.
 Most county fairs offer free entertainment, interaction with animals, and lots of people watching.
-Find your local fair on the Fairs and Fair Dates by Name webpage of the Minnesota Federation of County Fairs (MFCF).
+Find your local fair on the Fairs and Fair Dates by Name web page of the Minnesota Federation of County Fairs.

-Wherever you live, there are many more free or low-cost activities you can do with your family this summer.
-For more tips, see the following related resources.
+Wherever you live, there are many more free or low-cost activities you can do with your family in the summer.
+For more tips, see the related resources listed below.